Chase Ultimate Rewards: How Do Points Work?

 If you have one of the premium cards, you can redeem for travel rewards for a better value.
 Here are some examples:

 - With Chase Sapphire Preferred or Ink Business Preferred, you can book travel using points through the Ultimate Rewards portal and get a 20% discount.
+With Chase Sapphire Reserve, you get a 50% discount when using points to book travel on the Ultimate Rewards portal.

 - You can transfer points to one of several Chase travel partners (including airlines and hotels) at a 1:1 value.